Family Road Trip Guide Las Vegas to the Grand Canyon

-If you’re planning a Grand Canyon road trip from Las Vegas in a private car, reaching the North or South rim will take a little more than 4 hours.
-However, the West rim is the closest to Las Vegas, only 130 miles.
-So, for the West rim, you’ll have to drive for only 2.5 hours before you reach Grand Canyon National Park.
+If you’re planning a Grand Canyon road trip from Las Vegas in a private car, reaching the North or South Rim will take a little more than 4 hours.

 We highly recommend going by car because that’s the only way in which you can fully enjoy the trip.
 You can stop at different places and take as much time as you want to explore them for as long as your like.

 You can also take a shuttle/bus to the Grand Canyon from Las Vegas, but it will take a few extra hours.